22 Early Spring Perennial Flowers (Vibrant Bloomers)

 These beautiful perennials come in many different shades of color and make an excellent vase flower.

+Planted from bulbs, daffodils require at least 6 hours of bright light in order to bloom.
 Though most well known for their bright yellow flowers, daffodils also come in unique shades of cream, orange, pink and salmon tones.
 Find out what to do when daffodils stop flowering here.

 Bloom: Late Winter-Early Spring